 Our school ethos aims to create an environment that prevents bullying.
 An ethos of tolerance, kindness and respect is the golden thread which runs throughout everything we do.
 All dimensions of school life, including the curriculum, extra-curricular activity, pastoral care and worship:

-- we will communicate our policy and approach to all parents, both during induction and during the annual parents’ meetings for each year group.
+• we will communicate our policy and approach to all parents during induction, and will signpost parents to our policies during the annual parents’ information meeting for each year group.

-All students will receive clear guidance and support about online communications through well-being; ICT lessons and whole school worship.
+All students will receive clear guidance and support about online communications through well-being, ICT lessons and assemblies.
 This will ensure students are: